 Password Function Administrator password Protects access to a Windows administrator-level account.
 NOTE: Setting the Windows administrator password does not set the BIOS administrator password.
 User password Protects access to a Windows user account.
-For information about setting a Windows admir nistrator nassword or a Windows user nassword type support in the taskhar search

 ^{}For information about setting a Windows administrator password or a Windows user password, type support in the taskbar search box, and then select the HP Support Assistant app.